-RCSLT Conference 2021 promises to be our most inclusive ever, offering an opportunity for speech and language therapists from all specialisms and sectors around the UK and the world, to come together virtually for three days of learning, connecting and recharging.
+RCSLT Conference 2021 promises to be our most inclusive ever, offering an opportunity for speech and language therapists from all specialisms and sectors around the UK, and the rest of the world, to come together virtually for three days of learning, connecting and recharging.

 The event will feature oral and poster presentations, parallel and plenary sessions and keynote speakers on topics covering a wide range of adult and child specialisms.

-Don’t miss out on this important opportunity to update your knowledge, celebrate the spectacular work by the speech and language therapy profession and to reconnect with your professional community.
+Don’t miss out on this important opportunity to enhance your knowledge, celebrate the spectacular work by the speech and language therapy profession and reconnect with your professional community.